PrefectHQ/prefect/docs/guides/automations.md

     return response.json()
 ```

-After running this function, you will see the new automation with a "custom" in the UI.
+After running this function, you will see the changes that came from the post request within the UI.
+Keep in mind, the context will be "custom" on UI.

 Run the underlying flow and see the deployment kick off after 30 seconds.
 This results in a new flow run of `build_names` with the custom parameters provided above.